 THE GREAT CIRCUS PARADE produced as the first live HD broadcast on PBS.

 WMVS is first digital TV station to sign on the air in southeastern Wisconsin.

 Remote HD truck is put into service to enable coverage of community events in high definition.
-The Remote truck had an upgrade in 2017 to reflect our station logo.

 The multi-Emmy award winning THE MAKING OF MILWAUKEE mini-series premieres, scoring the highest public TV primetime ratings in the nation.

 Milwaukee PBS V-me Spanish language channel premieres as an Milwaukee PBS multicast.

 Four new multicast channels premiere, Milwaukee PBS CLASSICAL, Milwaukee PBS JAZZ, Milwaukee PBS WEATHER, and Milwaukee PBS TRAFFIC.